caseycrogers/implicit_navigator/README.md

 ## Limitations

-* Implicit navigator's page history is updated using the flutter build cycle so if a value changes repeatedly between builds, the page history will not include the intermediate values.
+1. Implicit navigator's page history is updated using the flutter build cycle so if a value changes repeatedly between builds, the page history will not include the intermediate values.
+This is not fixable for the default constructor but I am looking into fixing this bug for `fromNotifier` and `selectFromListenable`.
-* Implicit Navigator **does not** provide any out of the box tools for routing (eg parsing URLs pushed by the browser or handling deep links).
-This is intentional-routing is highly complex and, in my opinion, well outside of any reasonable separation of concerns for a navigator package.
+2. Implicit Navigator **does not** provide any out of the box tools for routing (eg parsing URLs pushed by the browser or handling deep links).
+This is intentional.
+Routing is highly complex and, in my opinion, well outside of the separation of concerns for a navigator package.
 To handle routing, use the router of your choice to parse incoming routes and rebuild the widget tree with the new app state according to the incoming routes. `Implicit Navigator` will see any relevant state changes and push the appropriate pages in response.

 ## Contributing